 120F Principles of Chemistry.

 Exploration of the central principles and theories of chemistry including stoichiometry, thermodynamics, equilibrium, reaction kinetics, and molecular structure and bonding.
 (Quantitative and Symbolic Reasoning.)
 Three hours of lecture and three hours of laboratory.
-Brewer, Cotten and Van Wynsberghe.
+Brewer and Cotten.

 125F Principles of Chemistry in the Context of Health and Environmental Chemistry.

-Intended for students with strong preparation in chemistry and high motivation, the course explores central principles in the context of current issues, including health, the environment and public policy.
+Intended for students with strong preparation in chemistry and high motivation, the course explores central principles in the context of current issues, including human health and the environment.
+Main topics include the unifying concepts in chemistry and the use of those concepts to develop critical-thinking skills.
 A discovery-based lab component addresses analytical and chemical approaches to environmental chemistry.
 (Quantitative and Symbolic Reasoning.)
-Discussion-based course centered on the unifying concepts in chemistry and the use of those concepts to develop critical-thinking skills.
 Three hours of class and three hours of laboratory.
+Open to first-year students only.
 Maximum enrollment, 24.
-The Department.
+Van Wynsberghe.

 190S Organic Chemistry I.